ClearVPN Review 2026: Is It a Clear Choice for a VPN?

-- Streams Netflix and other services effortlessly
+• Streams Netflix and other streaming services effortlessly

-- No logs policy based in Ukraine
+• Strict no-logs policy and headquarters, based in Ukraine

 Our experience